-Recommendation: NOAA should continue to push the resolution envelope, at least for decadalscale modeling.
+Recommendation: NOAA should continue to push the resolution envelope, at least for decadal-scale modeling.
 Sensitivity experiments have already indicated that process-level realism can be improved by a transition to eddy-permitting resolution.
-The Panel encourages an exploratory investigation of the results obtained with an eddy-permitting ocean model coupled to a cloudresolving atmospheric model.
+The Panel encourages an exploratory investigation of the results obtained with an eddy-permitting ocean model coupled to a cloud-resolving atmospheric model.
 For physical and biological systems, improved resolution of coastal systems is vital.

-Response: Increasing resolution is desirable and will be achieved to some degree using new ARRA-funded NOAA computing resources at DOE/Oak Ridge National Laboratory (ORNL) when complete in FY11.
-GFDL has been using the much higher-powered computers at DOE Oak Ridge to run higher resolution versions of GFDL's coupled climate model, CM2.1: CM2.4 has a 1 degree atmosphere and a /4 degree ocean, CM2.5 has a /2 degree atmosphere and a /4 degree ocean (currently running at Oak Ridge) and CM2.6, scheduled to start running in August 2010, will have a 1⁄2 degree atmosphere and a 1/10th degree ocean.
+Response: Increasing resolution is desirable, and will be achieved to some degree using new ARRA-funded NOAA computing resources at DOE/Oak Ridge National Laboratory (ORNL) when available in FY11, although this will not fill NOAA's gap in computational resources.
+GFDL has been using the much higher-powered computers at DOE Oak Ridge to run higher resolution versions of GFDL's coupled climate model, CM2.1: CM2.4 has a 1 degree atmosphere and a 1/4 degree ocean, CM2.5 has a 1/2 degree atmosphere and a 1/4 degree ocean (currently running at Oak Ridge) and CM2.6, scheduled to start running in August 2010, will have a /2 degree atmosphere and a 1/10th degree ocean.
 These runs will be used to assess decadal predictability of the ocean-atmosphere system as well as the impact on climate change simulations of the use of significantly higher spatial resolution.
 Also running at Oak Ridge are 25km and 50km atmospheric models for use in "time-slice" mode to study regional climate change. ("Time-slice" means running the model with boundary conditions (SST and sea ice) from observations (for the control) and from lower resolution coupled climate models for future selected time periods.)
 These runs will be contributed to IPCC AR5 and should also be of value for the next National Assessment.
 Output has been used for studies of hurricanes and global warming, the first of which was published in December 2009.
 Access to DOE machines is enabled through a competitively awarded INCITE grant.
-Under that same INCITE grant from DOE, NOAA is using computer time at Argonne National Laboratory for research into the next generation of atmospheric model with resolutions of 12 km and less.
+Under that same INCITE grant from DOE, NOAA is using computer time at Argonne National Lab, Illinois, for research into the next generation of atmospheric model, with resolutions of 12 km and less.
 An initiative to support the development of two-way nesting of regional ocean models in global ocean models is included in the Earth System Modeling: Urgent Climate Issues request within the FY11 President's Budget.